-“Toners are designed as treatment products for specific results for the individual’s skin condition.
-However, toners or facial mists in general terms are designed to:
+According to Hobson, toners are designed as treatment products for specific results for the individual’s skin condition.
+However, toners in general terms are designed to:

 - Boost the moisture content of the skin to help reduce dehydration and fine lines.

-- Even out the skin’s surface porosity, meaning balancing out the dry patches.
+- Even out the skin’s surface porosity (i.e. they’ll help balance out the dry patches).

 - Introduce water-soluble ingredients into the skin such as antioxidants, anti-inflammatories, vitamins, peptides etc.

 How do you choose the right one?